Honor Oak Park, Lewisham

 The Croydon canal was never profitable and it closed in 1836.
 Three years later, the London and Croydon Railway opened, passing through the Brockley Cutting on a straightened version of the canal’s route.
 In 1846 the L&CR merged with other railways to form the London Brighton and South Coast Railway.
 However, no station was at that time provided in this locale.

-To the south, much of Forest Hill was built up by the 1850s, but its extent stopped abruptly at Ewart Road, now Ewart Road and Firs Close (at the bottom of the map below).
+To the south, much of Forest Hill was built up by the 1850s, but its extent stopped abruptly at Ewart Road, now Ewart Road and Firs Close (at the bottom of the satellite map below).

 The Anglican church of St Augustine was built on One Tree Hill in 1872–3, using Kentish ragstone.
 The church’s Gothic Revival design was the work of the London-based architect William Oakley.
 The tower was completed in 1888.
 As Basil Clarke says in Parish Churches of London, and Historic England repeats in its grade II list entry for St Augustine’s, “The church stands in a fine position [almost] at the top of a wooded hill, its design enhanced by the picturesque setting.”